bucs110a0spring22/final-project-tomatoes/README.md

 ### Front End Specialist - Fuji

-All the diaplay of this game.
-Classes inclues Screens.
-Also responseble for all the drawing of this game.
+All the display of this game.
+Classes includes Screens.
+Also responsible for all the drawing of this game.

 ### Back End Specialist -  Yuhan